Assessment and Plan (same case discussed in Background page):

 Following the summary line, articulate each “problem” encountered in the case, discuss potential differentials and your next steps (the Plan follows the discussion of each problem).

 Dizziness- has a wide variety of causes, in this elderly hypertensive patient, potential causes to consider include medications, dehydration, cardiac or cerebrovascular dz, and dysequilibrium.
 Her orthostatic sensation correlates with a recently intensified medication regimen and a much improved blood pressure.
 Her daily function is otherwise unchanged, she has no cardiac symptoms or signs of neurologic event.
 Based on the recurrent and predictably triggered nature of the symptom with standing up, the preserved functional status, the benign physical exam notable only for significantly lowered blood pressure relative to our last visit; I am pretty certain the cause of this dizziness relates to recent medication change.

 Plan- Given the good response of blood pressure to the higher calcium channel blockade, will stop chlorthalidone and keep amlodipine at 10mg.
 This may even help with her polyuria.

 Hypokalemia- the differential to consider include GI or renal loss, as well as hyperaldosteronism given her longstanding uncontrolled blood pressure.
 Since it is new, it is most likely chlorthalidone related potassium depletion.

 Plan- d/c chlorthalidone and repeat her potassium level at my next visit.
-If it remains low we will do further evaluation.

 Diabetes- very well controlled with no low fsg results.
 Her CKD does not preclude continual use of metformin.